 Mix with a rubber spatula to combine ingredients.
 Then place bowl onto the mixer base and mix with a dough hook for 2 minutes at slow to medium speed.
 Then add:

-- 1 cup Tartary Buckwheat Flour
+- 1 cup Tartary buckwheat flour

-- 1 cup Tartary Buckwheat Grits
+- 1 cup Tartary buckwheat bran

 Continue mixing; then add whole wheat flour one cup at a time until dough holds together and pulls away from the sides of the bowl.

 Remove the dough to a floured counter and knead a couple times to form a round ball.
 Push loose flour around the dough to let it spread easily on the counter.

 Let dough rise until it has doubled in size (about 1/2 hour).
 Cut risen dough into equal halves.
 Shape and place them into two greased bread pans.